Why Your Eyes Need Vitamin D and Where to Get It

 Another important function of vitamin D is its help in the prevention of diabetes.
 Diabetes is one of the leading causes of blindness in America.
 If you don’t get enough vitamin D, you will have a lowered insulin resistance.
 This means the extra glucose in your bloodstream doesn’t get used by your cells.
+This can lead to diabetes, which includes a whole host of other health complications.
 By overcoming insulin resistance with healthy doses of vitamin D, you can potentially halt the development of type two diabetes in its tracks.
 Thus, preventing diabetes-related blindness.

-Without vitamin D, you are at risk for developing these eye conditions and other health concerns.
+Without vitamin D, you are at risk of developing these eye conditions and other health concerns.
 Unfortunately, vitamin D deficiency is a global issue that leads to more and more cases of AMD and other diseases.
-It’s estimated that 50 percent of Americans are deficient in vitamin D. This is a serious health concern that isn’t given enough attention.
+It’s estimated that about 42 percent of Americans are deficient in vitamin D. This is a serious health concern that isn’t given enough attention.
 Vitamin D deficiency leads to:

 - Heart disease